flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 Flyte includes a feature that builds a custom image without having to write a Dockerfile.
 [Learn more here](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/customizing_dependencies/image_spec.html#image-spec-example)
 ```

-## Flyte Project components

-### Directory structure and configuration files

-[TK - dir structure and config files]

 ### Workflow code

 In this example, the workflow file [TK - name of file] contains tasks and a workflow, decorated with the `@task` and `@workflow` decorators, respectively.

+* The @task and @workflow decorators can be parsed by Python provided that they are used only on functions at the top-level scope of the module.
+* Task and workflow function signatures must be type-annotated with Python type hints.
-You can invoke tasks and workflows like regular Python methods, and even import and use them in other Python modules or scripts.
+* Tasks and workflows can be invoked like regular Python methods, and even imported and used in other Python modules or scripts.
+* Task and workflow functions must be invoked with keyword arguments.

-[TK - example workflow code]
+[TK - snippet of example workflow code]

 #### @task

-The @task decorator indicates functions that define tasks:
+The @task decorator indicates a Python function that defines a task.

 * A task is a Python function that takes some inputs and produces an output.
 * Tasks are assembled into workflows.